elfrances/wahoo-fitness-tnp/README.md

 ## Message Format

-The figure below shows the generic DIRCON message format:
+The figure below shows the generic DIRCON message format.
+It includes a fixed message header followed by an optional, variable-length, data:

 ```
                         1                   2                   3